robashton/blog/input/pages/Evented Github Adventure - Who writes the sweariest commit messages/content.markdown

 We now have a [stream for the commits](/entries/evented-github-adventure---emitting-commits-as-their-own-events.html) inside Github, and we have information about the repos associated with those commits, now how about asking a question about those commits.

+For reference, there are about 20 million commit messages in my event store, so I have more than enough data for this to be statistically relevant!

 *"Oh Github Github, in the cloud, who is the sweariest developer out loud?"*